 25 Great Things To Do in Atlanta with Toddlers and Preschoolers

-When my children were toddlers, I absolutely loved getting out and exploring all the things there are to do with kids in Atlanta.
-I recently created this list of things for children to do before they start school because I’m ready to do it all again—as a “glam-ma.”
-There are so many things to do and see through my granddaughter’s eyes; a common storytime can become something different when you place it in a garden or railway museum.
+When my children were toddlers in Atlanta, I absolutely loved getting out and exploring all the things there are to do with kids in Atlanta.
+I created this list of things for children to do before they start school because I’m ready to do it all again—as a “glam-ma.”
+There are so many things to do in Atlanta through my granddaughter’s eyes...a common storytime can become something different when you place it in a garden or railway museum.
 One other advantage: When kids are younger, often parents are the only ones who have to pay.
 So enjoy!
-Consider this your Atlanta toddler bucket list, my favorite 25 things to do in Atlanta with kids 5 and younger.
+Consider this your Atlanta toddler bucket list—my favorite 25 things to do in Atlanta with kids 5 and younger.

-Whatever you do, know that your friends at Mommy Poppins Atlanta will be with you throughout 2020 with updates on the best family happenings in the area.
-Check our events calendar for the most up-to-date events in Atlanta and beyond, and remember to sign up for our FREE newsletters to receive posts such as this right to your inbox.
+Whatever you do, know that your friends at Mommy Poppins Atlanta are scouring the area for the best family happenings.
+Check our events calendar for awesome events in Atlanta and beyond, and remember to sign up for our FREE newsletters to receive posts such as this right to your inbox.

 Underwater adventures await at the Georgia Aquarium.
 Photo courtesy of the aquarium

-Great Things To Do Indoors with Toddlers and Preschoolers
+Great Things To Do Indoors with Atlanta Toddlers and Preschoolers

 2. Legoland Discovery Center

 Build with Duplo bricks at the center in Phipps Mall.
-There's also a play structure to climb, made 100% from Legos, and a gorgeous bird's-eye view of Atlanta.
+There's also a play structure to climb, made entirely from Legos, and a gorgeous bird's-eye view of Atlanta.

 3. Georgia Aquarium

-Kids can swim with the fishes (or at least imagine doing so) during a mommy & me morning at the aquarium.
+Kids can swim with the fishes (or at least imagine doing so) during toddler time at the aquarium.